 This year’s report card shows the majority of areas receive Moderate scores (C).
 A number of areas were flagged as Poor (D), particularly freshwater basins.
 The offshore marine zone continues to score a Good (B).

 These scores indicate the current state of our waterways but most importantly they can now be used to inform management action.
 They show us where changes need to occur to improve our regional water quality, including some areas that require immediate attention, funding or resources.

 The development of the waterway health report card takes a nested approach to reporting and will align and integrate a range of regional monitoring programs.

 The report card uses indicators to report on the environmental condition of freshwater basins, estuaries, inshore and offshore marine environments, as well as social, economic, and cultural heritage.

 The Partnership draws on existing programs and collaborations, where possible, to ensure as much consistency across Queensland report cards, such as using the Reef Plan Independent Science Panel.

-The Partnership also seeks to communicate the results of the report card to the community with transparency and scientific integrity and to support decision-making and innovation in management responses to waterway improvement.
+The Partnership endeavours to communicate the results of the report card to the community with transparency and scientific integrity and to support decision-making and innovation in management responses to waterway improvement.
 Members of the Partnership recognise that more can be achieved by working together than as individuals.